protocollabs/maparo-std/doc/control-protocol.md

 arguments must be set manually and the result set must be merged manually by using USB stick or some other transfer method.

+## Unicast

+## Multicast

+If a remote server receives a UDP multicast request, the reply must be a UDP unicast.
+The unicast reply must address the sending IPv{4,6} address.

 ### Protocol Requirements

 The very first four bytes of a packet must encode the control protocol type.